Shridhad/externalsorting/README.md

 * You can run the script multiple times to add more numbers in same file
 * To sort this file you need to make small change in `Application.java:14`, to change the input file name

+#### Performance Optimization

+- Implement K-Way merge using `PriorityQueue` to merge the tempFiles.
+All tempFiles will merged at once.
+- Parallelize the split and sorting of tempFiles
+- Dynamically decide the size of tempFiles based of available memory

+### Improvements

+- Take input file and output files as arguments
+- Log the progress on console, at each stage
+- Summary - Total time taken, total temp files created, count of numbers